Frank Glassman

 Frank Glassman (May 14, 1908 – August 1, 1996) was an American football and basketball player.
 He played college football for Wilmington and Bliss College of Columbus, Ohio.
 He also played college basketball for Bliss College and the University of Detroit.
 In 1929, he played professional football in the National Football League (NFL) as a guard and tackle for the Buffalo Bisons.
 He appeared in nine NFL games, five as a starter.

+Glassman's brother, Morris Glassman, was born in Russia in 1900 and played in the NFL for the Columbus Panhandles from 1921 to 1922.